telerik/ajax-docs/controls/ajax/appearance-and-styling/controlling-appearance-of-a-radajaxloadingpanel.md

 ---
 title: Controlling Appearance of a RadAjaxLoadingPanel
-page_title: Controlling Appearance of a RadAjaxLoadingPanel | UI for ASP.NET AJAX Documentation
+page_title: Controlling Appearance of a RadAjaxLoadingPanel | RadAjax for ASP.NET AJAX Documentation
 description: Controlling Appearance of a RadAjaxLoadingPanel
 slug: ajax/appearance-and-styling/controlling-appearance-of-a-radajaxloadingpanel
 tags: controlling,appearance,of,a,radajaxloadingpanel